 Race #28 "Good Deeds" at Lexus Laceup in Ventura

 First, there was the weird roundabout route to the Ventura Fairgrounds parking.
 Then there was the quarter-mile long slow, winding drive to the parking entrance.
-All the slower as participants discovered, car by car, that parking cost $5 cash.
+All the slower as participants discovered, car by car, that attendants were collecting a $5 parking fee.
+That the there was a parking fee surprised lots of us.
 There weren’t even signs ahead of the attendants to allow those with cash on hand to prepare for the request.

 Finally, my turn to learn.
 I was cashless.
 All I want after a race are the free salty snacks and sips of the free beer and a slow back to the car that will take me to any decent coffee chain.
 The parking attendant directed me to an ATM a couple hundred feet away.
 Did she really expect me to drive in the opposite direction of the shuttles, withdraw $20 at a cost of $26 thanks to bank fees on both ends, while the shuttles to the drop-off point were beginning to drive away?
 Fortunately, she did not.
 She reluctantly waved me through.